ZeroSum24/System-Design-Project-2018/README_MAIN.md

 * You should now see on the screen “State: Online” and the bricks IP address above whenever it’s connected.

 In case there is a problem with connection, refer to the OS instructions at https://goo.gl/g3Fk4N.

+### Contact Us:
+Thanks for purchasing <i> !spam </i> and checking out our code.
+If you have any problems, need support, or need help to install/troubleshoot, contact <i> !spam </i> at support@spamrobot.ml.